mathieujee/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/lab_report.md

 ## Task 0: Identify issues and install the tools

-- **[M1]: Do you think we can use the current solution for a production environment?
-What are the main problems when deploying it in a production environment? **
+- **[M1]: Do you think we can use the current solution for a production environment ?
+What are the main problems when deploying it in a production environment ?**

   The current solution is not practical for a production environment.
 In case of a webapp crash, we have to stop and restart the container manually.
 Plus, the load-balancer won't be notified of this crash and will keep redirect requests to the webapp who crashed.
 It means that there must always be a person in charge of monitoring the system and act if there are failures.